PowerShell/Community-Blog/Posts/2021/10/crescendo-output-handler.md

 All the `vssadmin.exe` commands followed this pattern.
 There was a 2-line header followed by one or more groups of lines of data.
 Each group of text is separated by a blank line.
 So first, I wanted to get the text split into the blocks separated by the blank line.

 Piping the `$cmdresults` parameter to `Out-String` turns that array of lines into one contiguous blob of text.

-Then I split that blob into blocks of text at the blank line using the ``-split "`r`n`r`n"`` operator.
+Then, I split that blob into blocks of text at the blank line using the ``-split "`r`n`r`n"`` operator.
 The `$textblocks` variable now contains 2 block of text.
 The first block is the header and the second block is the data.
 Using the `for` loop on line 102 I start proccessing the lines in the second text block.
 I can skip the first since is only contains the header.

 ### Parsing the lines of the textblocks